GiovanniArcudi/Data-Management-Unix-Coursework/README.md

 <br />
 The coursework is divided into two parts:

-1. UNIX scripting for basic ﬁle processing and data analysis
+1. UNIX scripting for basic ﬁle processing and data analysis.
 2. Report writing using LaTex.

 Further details are included in the [Coursework Scpecifications](https://github.com/GiovanniArcudi/Data-Management-UNIX-Coursework/blob/master/UNIX%20Coursework%20Specifications.pdf) PDF.